pensono/dogears/NOTES.md

 has errors.

 ## Moving data between the PRU and ARM Core
-The PRU stores the samples in memory designated for the PRU0 core.
+The PRU stores the samples in memory designated for the PRU0 and PRU1 cores.
 This memory is then mmap'd so that the arm core may read the data.
 This memory is split into two buffers for double buffering.
-Since the memory is 8KiB in size, each buffer is 4KiB in length.
-There 4 channels, and each sample is stored in 32 bits, which allows for 256 samples per channel in each of the two buffers.
+Since the memory is 16KiB in size, each buffer is 8KiB in length.
+There 4 channels, and each sample is stored in 32 bits, which allows for 512 samples per channel in each of the two buffers.

-PRU0 memory: 8KiB
+PRU0 memory + PRU1 memory: 16KiB
-Buffer Size: 8KiB / 2 buffers = 4KiB
+Buffer Size: 16KiB / 2 buffers = 8KiB
-Memory per channel: 4Kib / 4 channels = 1KiB
+Memory per channel: 8Kib / 4 channels = 2KiB
-Samples per channel in each buffer: 1Kib / 4 bytes = 256 samples
+Samples per channel in each buffer: 2Kib / 4 bytes = 512 samples

 Ideally, the PRU signals to the arm core when it has data available.
 This could potentially be accomplished through the RPMsg interface (although it seems quite heavyweight).
 Until such a solution is implemented,